doclazy/doclazy/README.md

 __💬 Ask me about__ anything related to C++ or programming in general

-__⚡ Fun fact__ The nick _doclazy_ came from my first book about programming: "PC-Programmierung in Maschinensprache".
-The author recommended to develop some kind of creative laziness which will drive your code towards high efficiency.
-Combined with a doctor and voila 😊
+__⚡ Fun fact__ The nick doclazy came from my first book about programming: "PC-Programmierung in Maschinensprache".
+The author recommended developing some kind of creative laziness which will drive your code towards high efficiency.
+Combined with a doctor and voila 😊.